Dual Carrier Damage Control Training

 “It’s key for our teams to learn how to interact with one another in the event of a major casualty,” said Lt.
 Cmdr.
 Tabitha Edwards, Ford’s damage control assistant.
 “Practice makes perfect, and the more we train, the more we will know how to respond in the event of an actual casualty when providing or receiving assistance.”

-The drill mirrors the emergency response efforts seen on board the amphibious assault ship USS Bonhomme Richard (LHD 6) in July of this year, when fire broke out on the ship while pier-side at Naval Station North Island.
-The tragic fire underscored the ability of sailors from as many as 13 ships and base personnel to adapt to situations rapidly and to work together as a team with a common goal to fight fires.
+The drill mirrors the team effort in response to the fire on board the amphibious assault ship USS Bonhomme Richard (LHD 6) in July of this year, while pier-side at Naval Base San Diego.
+More than 400 Sailors from 20 San Diego-based ships assisted the crew of Bonhomme Richard in the fire response efforts, highlighting the Navy’s ability to adapt to emergency situations rapidly and to work together as a team with a common goal.

 Casualties often happen during least expected times.
 By participating in integrated training evolutions, participants can help identify the hazardous variables before a casualty occurs and then after reviewing the damage, previously unforeseen causes and effects become recognizable.